-The MSI MPG X570 represents an amalgamation of bleeding-edge motherboard tech, built to get the most out of AMD's 3rd gen Ryzen CPUs.
-It has four DIMM slots that can handle speeds up to 4,400Mhz and two M.2 slots sporting support for PCIe 4.0.
+The MSI MPG X570 represents an amalgamation of bleeding-edge motherboard tech built to get the most out of AMD's 3rd gen Ryzen CPUs.
+It has four DIMM slots that can handle speeds up to 4,400Mhz and two M.2 slots sporting PCIe 4.0.

-The rear I/O panel features seven USB-A ports for peripherals, as well as a single USB-C port for connectivity and high-speed data transfer.
+The rear I/O panel features seven USB Type-A ports for peripherals and a single USB Type-C port for connectivity and high-speed data transfer.
 There are headers for the included Wi-Fi antenna to help with wireless connectivity, as well as a gigabit ethernet port.
 The MPG X570 supports Wi-Fi 6, and while that does necessitate a Wi-Fi 6 compatible router, it's backward compatible with other Wi-Fi standards and gives the potential for a speed boost down the line.
 Also of note is the HDMI port, which many X570 boards omit (not that we'd really recommend using an AMD APU with integrated graphics in a high-end board like this).

 The MPG X570 features enough compatibility to get the most out of your hardware now and in the future, provided you're willing to pay a premium for it.
-While it's certainly an excellent mobo, if you aren't already committed to a shopping list of top-of-the-line components now or in the near future, you may want to consider a slightly less expensive board for your needs.
+While it's certainly an excellent mobo, if you aren't already committed to a shopping list of top-of-the-line components now or shortly, you may want to consider a slightly less expensive board for your needs.

 Best AMD B550 motherboard

-Sure, the Asus ROG Strix B550-E is the same price as other X570 motherboards, in fact it pretty much matches our favourite of AMD's top-end boards, the MSI MPG X570 Gaming Pro Carbon.
-But it's a premium motherboard, with all the trappings you'd expect from Asus' Republic of Gamers stable, such as 14+2 power stage, M.2 heatsinks, and pre-installed backplates.
+Sure, the Asus ROG Strix B550-E is the same price as other X570 motherboards; in fact, it pretty much matches our favorite of AMD's top-end boards, the MSI MPG X570 Gaming Pro Carbon.
+But it's a premium motherboard, with all the trappings you'd expect from Asus' Republic of Gamers stables, such as 14+2 power stage, M.2 heatsinks, and pre-installed backplates.
 You also get Wi-Fi 6 wireless networking as well as Intel 2.5Gb ethernet too.
 And RGB LEDs, of course.
 If you're looking at building a Zen 3 system, then the necessary BIOS updates should drop in January for this motherboard.

-When it comes to gaming performance above all else then MSI's micro-ATX MAG B550M Mortar is your best bet for an affordable next-gen Ryzen machine.
+When it comes to gaming performance above all else, MSI's micro-ATX MAG B550M Mortar is your best bet for an affordable next-gen Ryzen machine.
 It comes in around the $160 mark, making it cheaper than a great many X570 and other B550 motherboards on the market right now.

 But you will be missing out on extra PCIe 4.0 M.2 and x16 graphics slots if those extras mean a lot to you.
-You can also opt to ditch wireless networking too, depending on whether you pick the straight Mortar or the more expensive Mortar Wi-Fi version.
-The 8+2+1 power phase design is arguably a more unwelcome miss, however, as that results in a board that isn't going to spark any overclocking joy in your heart.
+You can also opt to ditch wireless networking, depending on whether you pick the straight Mortar or the more expensive Mortar Wi-Fi version.
+The 8+2+1 power phase design is arguably a more unwelcome miss, however, as that results in a board that will not spark any overclocking joy in your heart.
 But, as an affordable gaming board without OC pretensions, it's a great shout.

 Best AMD A520 motherboard

 AMD's budget Ryzen motherboard chipset, the A520, has largely slipped under the radar.
-While B350 and B450 motherboards were mostly regarded as being entry level, A320 was strictly seen as resolutely low end.
+While B350 and B450 motherboards were mostly regarded as entry-level, A320 was strictly seen as the resolutely low end.

-Then there’s the cherry on top which is support for AMD Ryzen 5000 series CPUs and, almost as importantly, Ryzen 4000 series APUs.
-Combine a Zen 3 CPU with a motherboard such as this ASRock A520M ITX/ac and you’ll be able to build an affordable and compact system that can beat any Intel chip in any kind of workload.
+Then there’s the cherry on top, which supports AMD Ryzen 5000 series CPUs and, almost as importantly, Ryzen 4000 series APUs.
+Combine a Zen 3 CPU with a motherboard such as this ASRock A520M ITX/ac, and you’ll be able to build an affordable and compact system that can beat any Intel chip in any workload.

 AMD's A520 motherboard chipset might not make for the sexiest of PC components, that’s for sure.
-You probably wouldn’t buy one to take a place at the heart of your water cooled build or Nvidia RTX 3090 gaming system.
-When you look at the chipset itself, it doesn’t really miss out in terms of real world essential features.
-There’s no PCIe 4.0, but then no Intel systems have it either, not until Rocket Lake next year.
+You probably wouldn’t buy one to take place at the heart of your water-cooled build or Nvidia RTX 3090 gaming system.
+When you look at the chipset itself, it doesn’t really miss out in terms of real-world essential features.
+There’s no PCIe 4.0, but no Intel systems have it either, not until Rocket Lake next year.